Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Star Formation Histories

 \subsubsection{Spatial Selection}

 The large number of AGB stars in M31's inner halo allow us to measure a spatially resolved SFH.
-We divide our photometry into 18 spatial regions according to the following criteria.
-First, as illustrated in Figure~\ref{fig:region_labels}, we prioritize placing the four major substructures from \cite{mcconnachie18} into separate regions.
-Regions 1 and 2 contain the Eastern and Western Shelves, respectively, which have been identified as being radial ``shell'' features created from the Giant Stellar Stream (GSS) progenitor's last pericentric passage \citep{ferguson02,ferguson05,fardal06,fardal08, richardson08, fardal12,bernard15b}.
-Region 3 contains NGC 205 (M110), a satellite galaxy of M31.
-Region 4 contains M32, another satellite galaxy of M31. \cite{dsouza18} proposed that M32 is the progenitor of the GSS, whose merger with M31 is thought to be responsible for the burst of global star formation seen in M31's disk and inner stellar halo $\sim2$~Gyr ago.
-The remaining regions were chosen to have at least 700~AGB stars, which is near the lower limit for the number of AGB stars needed for a robust SFH recovery (see Appendix \ref{sec:how_many}).
+We divide our photometry into 6 spatial regions according to the following criteria.
+First, as illustrated in Figure~\ref{fig:region_labels}, we prioritize placing three major substructures from \cite{mcconnachie18} into separate regions.
+Regions 1 and 5 contain the Eastern and Western Shelves, respectively, which have been identified as being radial ``shell'' features created from the Giant Stellar Stream (GSS) progenitor's last pericentric passage \citep{ferguson02,ferguson05,fardal06,fardal08, richardson08, fardal12,bernard15b}.
+Region 4 contains NGC 205 (M110), a satellite galaxy of M31.
+We note M32, another satellite galaxy of M31, overlaps on the sky with the inner disk of M31 where crowding was very high; the 50\% completeness level in the J band across the area covered by M32 was J = 18.5~mag.
+Therefore, we were unable to probe the SFH of M32 using this photometry.

+The remaining regions were chosen to have at least $\sim1000$~AGB stars, which is near the lower limit for the number of AGB stars needed for a robust SFH recovery (see Appendix \ref{sec:how_many}).
 The regions were delineated via a combination of radial and azimuthal lines, resulting in the irregular region shapes seen in Figure \ref{fig:region_labels}.
 The goal for these remaining sections is simply to provide as much resolved spatially information as possible, particularly in the radial direction, in light of other spatial and number of star constraints.
-The number of AGB stars ranged from $\sim800$ AGB stars in region 16 to $\sim4900$ AGB stars in region 3.
+The number of AGB stars ranged from $\sim1020$ AGB stars in region 1 to $\sim1600$ AGB stars in region 5.